Jeffrey A. Rosen: Career

-DOT General counsel
+DOT general counsel

 From 2003 to 2006, after unanimous confirmation by the US Senate, Rosen was appointed general counsel at the United States Department of Transportation and acted as counsel for then-Transportation Secretary Norman Mineta.
 Mineta had previously been President Clinton's Secretary of Commerce, and he was the only Democrat in the George W. Bush Cabinet.
 He was also the first Asian-American member of a President's Cabinet.

 During those years, Rosen oversaw the wide-ranging activities of more than 400 lawyers, while also playing a senior management role in a department with a total budget of approximately $60 billion.
 Among other things, Rosen led DOT regulatory reform efforts, to achieve regulatory objectives in more efficient and less costly ways.

 In 2005–2006, Rosen was also designated as the government's representative on the Amtrak Board of Directors.
 While serving as General Counsel at DOT, Rosen also testified before Congress on numerous occasions on a wide range of subjects, including Amtrak.

-OMB General Counsel and Senior Policy Advisor
+OMB general counsel and senior policy advisor

 In 2006, Rosen moved to the White House Office of Management and Budget, where he was general counsel and senior policy advisor until 2009.
 At OMB, he reported to the Budget director, Rob Portman, who later became US Senator from Ohio.
 At OMB, Rosen had a wide portfolio, assisting Portman with agency budgets and appropriations, and advising Portman and President Bush about regulatory issues and executive orders.
 He later published a journal article about "Putting Regulators on a Budget".

-Federal Judicial Nomination
+Federal judicial nomination

 In 2008, President Bush nominated Rosen to become a federal judge in Washington D.C.
-The American Bar Association reported to then-Senate Judiciary Committee chairman Patrick Leahy that their evaluation had unanimously given Rosen their highest rating.Because it was an election year, with the opposition party in control of the Senate, the Senate Judiciary Committee failed to give his nomination a hearing and vote, and the nomination lapsed at the end of the year.
+The American Bar Association reported to then-Senate Judiciary Committee chairman Patrick Leahy that their evaluation had unanimously given Rosen their highest rating.
+Because it was an election year, with the opposition party in control of the Senate, the Senate Judiciary Committee failed to give his nomination a hearing and vote, and the nomination lapsed at the end of the year.

-During the 2012 Presidential election, media accounts indicated that Rosen was likely to be considered for a role in a new administration had Governor Romney defeated President Obama.
-Nonetheless, during the Obama Administration, Rosen was then appointed as a Public Member of the Administrative Conference of the United States.
-During the Biden Administration, Rosen was again appointed to the Administrative Conference of the United States.
+During the 2012 presidential election, media accounts indicated that Rosen was likely to be considered for a role in a new administration had Mitt Romney defeated Barack Obama.
+Nonetheless, during the Obama administration, Rosen was then appointed as a Public Member of the Administrative Conference of the United States.
+During the Biden administration, Rosen was again appointed to the Administrative Conference of the United States.

 In 2016, President Obama nominated Rosen to serve on the Board of Governors of the US Postal Service.
-He was unanimously approved in the Senate Homeland Security Committee, but that nomination did not received a full Senate vote before the election, and after the 2016 election he received a different nomination.
+He was unanimously approved in the Senate Homeland Security Committee, but that nomination did not receive a full Senate vote before the election.
+After the 2016 election, he received a different nomination.